match-studio/5-LED-Snake-Game-for-beginners/README.md

 · The whole project costs less than $8 to build
 · You can build it in one evening
 · It's a real game — not just a blinking LED tutorial

-What I learned making this:

-· How to use buttons without delay
-· How to make LEDs blink at different rates
-· How to prevent the player from going outside the game area · How to make a simple game loop
-· How to write clean code that others can understand
-· How to share a project on GitHub
-· That you don't need much to create something fun

 My message to you: